Suppress tool load fluctuation with high-speed direct cutting and hard steel

-Z-level Finishing have a new cutting method “Spiral”.
-Tool path runs from top to bottom with spiral move without approach and escape.
+Z-level Finishing also includes new “Spiral” cutting method.
+The tool path runs from top to bottom with a spiral movement without approach and escape.
 Since it reduces approaches and escapes dramatically, its cutter mark can be reduced.
-Tool path of offset cutting also runs with spiral move if possible.
+The tool path of offset cutting also runs with a spiral movement if possible.

 Cutting Range (Specify Machining Surface)

-This is the method to decide the machining area by specifying a contact point between the shape and the tool.
-It’s possible to generate cutter paths on the only surfaces which user wants to machine.
+This is a method to decide the machining area by specifying a contact point between the shape and the tool.
+It’s possible to generate cutter paths only on the surfaces which the user wants to machine.